Garlic Bread (1 Small Slice (2 1/2 Inches X 2 Inches X 1 Inches)) and Chicken Pizza (1 Piece)

 Portion Control

-Include a side salad with leafy greens, cucumbers, and tomatoes to your meal.
-The fiber in vegetables can help slow down glucose absorption.
+Include a side salad with leafy greens, tomatoes, and cucumbers.
+These vegetables can help slow down the digestion process and reduce blood sugar spikes.

 Stay Hydrated